Kong/kubernetes-ingress-controller/docs/references/custom-resources.md

   All configuration values specific to the type of plugin go in here.
   Please read the documentation of the plugin being configured to set values in here.
-- `disabled` if set to true, disables the plugin in Kong (but not delete it).
 - `plugin` field determines the name of the plugin in Kong.
   This field was introduced in Kong Ingress Controller 0.2.0.
 - Setting a label `global` to `"true"` will result in the plugin being